Flat Roofing Services

 Install walk pads for maintenance workers around A/C or equipment on roofs to protect the roof from accidental punctures.

-If installing new equipment on the roof, contact us to send a trusted Perkins Roofing technician out during install to properly reseal the roof.
+If installing new equipment on the roof, contact us to send a trusted Perkins Roofing technician out during installation to properly reseal the roof.

 Keep up new roof or roof restoration warranties by following their maintenance plans.